 - Reducing the COF at one of the interfaces, allowing a small and early glide at that interface

 - Reducing the relative bony excursion

 One must remember that in-shoe friction is necessary for effective gait.
 Friction provides the traction required for propulsion, deceleration and changes of direction during gait.
-Friction itself is not bad and the aim of blister prevention should not be to reduce friction globally.
+In itself, friction is not bad and the aim of blister prevention should not be to reduce friction globally.

 Friction and heat

 It is universally stated that heat causes blisters.
 This leads people to assume that it’s the rubbing against the skin that causes localised over-heating resulting in a burn; much like how two sticks rubbed together can start a fire.
 But although rubbing increases local skin surface temperature, the maximum temperatures found of around 44 degrees Celsius are insufficient to cause thermal burns.
 And thermal burn blisters are second degree burns.
 By definition, a second degree burn occurs to the level of the dermis.
 In contrast, ‘friction’ blisters occur only as deep as the stratum spinosum of the epidermis.

 It is true that burns can cause blisters.
 But foot “friction” blisters are not thermal burns: